-How to use GPU version (Windows Only) (From Ver.5.0)
+How to use GPU version (From Ver.5.0)

-The NVIDIA GPU(s) can be used for STEM scattering calculation.
-The calculation module for the GPU is already installed.
-When any NVIDIA GPU(s) is detected on your PC, the GPU module can be selected in Option Tab of the STEM dialog.
+The calculation module for the GPU is already installed according to your operating system, namely Windows or macOS.
+When a GPU(s) available for use is detected on your PC, the GPU module can become selectable in Option Tab of the STEM dialog.